zefyrr/cluster_setup/README.md

 ### Attach Gluster Volume to Container

-These instructions can be used to provide a gluster volume to a container
+These instructions can be used to provide a gluster volume to a container.
+Instruction attribution [here](https://github.com/kubernetes/kubernetes/tree/master/examples/volumes/glusterfs)

 #### Create endpoints

 Write a spec file for the endpoints.
 Use the sample [glusterfs-endpoints.json](https://github.com/shuaib88/cluster_setup/blob/initialSetup/gluster_vol_examples/glusterfs-endpoints.json) as a guide

-Ping each node and obtain the IP address, your spec file should use the IPv4 format to declare each node.
+Ping each node and obtain the IP address.
+Your spec file should use the IPv4 format to declare each node.
 For example:

 ```
     {